dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 * What is the problem we want to solve?
 * Why this problem is important?
 * Why current solution won't work for this problem?
+* Why simple alternatives won't work for this problem?

 Motivation usually comes with observation, and observation will be bettern come with explanation or hypothesis.